TizyM/COSMOpet/README.md

 ---

+## 🛰️ Note on Sentinel-4 (Air Quality Data)

+The COSMOpet prototype currently simulates Sentinel-4 satellite data to detect environmental stressors such as **NO₂, PM10, and O₃** levels.
+Although Sentinel-4 is not yet fully operational (expected mid-2025), our logic is designed to be compatible with its upcoming capabilities.

+In the meantime, we emulate air quality readings using methodology aligned with **CAMS – Copernicus Atmosphere Monitoring Service**, enabling realistic test conditions for COSMOpet’s urban wellness mission.

+---

 ## 💬 Chatbot – COSMOpet Demo Preview

 We have also created a **prototype preview page** of the COSMOpet chatbot assistant: